 Overall, this should give you a chance of avoiding some common water damage issues.
 However, even with the best planning, Mother Nature still has a say.
 To be prepared for unavoidable water damage emergencies, we have prepared the printer-friendly guide to the right.
 It covers the key steps for the water damage restoration process.

 And, if you need help, please call us.
-With more than 34 years of water damage restoration experience, you can trust Extra Effort to work with your insurance company to return your home or business to its original state.
+With nearly 38 years of water damage restoration experience, you can trust Extra Effort to work with your insurance company to return your home or business to its original state.